 2) The best ways to get around Liège include:

-- Bikes – The city center is fairly easy to bike around, while the more hilly outer parts of the city can prove more challenging.
-The busy rides are said to be especially dangerous for cyclists, so do be careful.
+- Bikes – The city center is fairly easy to bike around, while the hilly outer parts of the city can prove more challenging.
+Busy rides are said to be especially dangerous for cyclists, so do be careful.
 You can rent bikes from companies like Blue-bike and Pro Velo.

 - Public Transit – Check out the TEC website to plan your route and find out related costs.